In Minnesota, theft charges are taken seriously, and the penalties for a conviction can be harsh.

 Felony Theft

 As a general rule in Minnesota, theft is a felony if the value of the stolen property is over $1,000.
-Felonies, by definition, are crimes that are punishable by a year or more in state prison.
+Felonies, by definition, are crimes that can lead to a year or more in state prison.

 Furthermore, what would otherwise be a misdemeanor theft charge may rise to that of a felony if the accused has a recent prior history of theft.